hogeschool/SAD_minor/Assessment.md

 Friday:

-* [08:30 to 10:10 as time for retake multiple choice, or do this on monday? --> Monday might be handier as it matches well with the kick-off, making scheduling easier]
 * 10:10 - Lecturers are in, coffee available, possibility to ask questions
 * 10:30 - 11:00 - Lectures start.
 Not in = too late.
 * 11:00 - 11:20 - Students are creating exam-questions and answers for the exam at Friday.